dadaismee/phd_thesis/manuscript/003_correlation_as_core_problem.md

 This paper is structured as follows.
 The first section is devoted to description of the rules-in-equilibria (RiE) theory of social institutions.
 In the second section, the relationship between social institutions, conventions, and norms is discussed.
 The third section examines the notion of representation as used in RiE.
 In the fourth section, the role of Hawk-Dove-Bourgeois game as correlation and as asymmetry of strategies is studied.
 The final section explores the source of randomization in correlation as the problem in social institutions as evolved correlated equilibria.

-Let us start with the notion of social institutions, destructure it into norms and conventions, study their relations and gradually arrive at the issue of coordination either by correlation or by asymmetry of strategies.
+Let us start with the notion of social institutions, deconstruct it into norms and conventions, study their relations and gradually arrive at the issue of coordination either by correlation or by asymmetry of strategies.

-## 1. Social institutions as rules-in-equilibria
+### 1. Social institutions as rules-in-equilibria
 @hindriks2015 present a unified theory of social institutions as rules in equilibria represented symbolically by theoretical terms like "money" or "marriage".
 It bridges accounts of regulative rules, equlibria of strategic games and constitutive rules, where the former two are complementary and comprise a rules-in-equilibria account, and the latter supplements it by providing a symbolic representation.

 According to @guala2016b, institutions as rules-in-equilibria are normatively-driven behavioral regularities comprising correlated equilibria.
 “Rules” here are the recipes guiding and prescribing certain behavior and are used by the agents themselves, and ”equilibria” are objective stable states of the strategic interaction between agents and population thereof.
 Other scholars pinpoint normative and self-sustaining nature of institutions.
 They are “humanly devised constraints that shape human interactions” [@north1990], “norm-governed social practices” [@tuomela2013] and “self-sustaining salient behavioral patterns” [@aoki2007].
 It can be seen that institutions combine “subjective” and “objective” components: they are driven by social norms, that might vary from one population to another, and, at the same time, constrain possible actions and sustain itself.